 Colonel Hogan is the Senior POW officer of Stalag 13.
 Best known for quick wit and being daring, especially during the war.

-Crane eventually got his own morning radio show in LA.
+Crane got his start as a radio DJ, eventually got his own morning radio show in LA.
 He filled the broadcast with sly wit, drumming, and guests like Marilyn Monroe and Bob Hope.
-His show quickly topped the morning ratings becoming “king of the Los Angeles airwaves.”
+His show quickly topped the morning ratings, allowing him to become “king of the Los Angeles airwaves.”

 His acting ambitions led to guest-hosting for Johnny Carson on the game show Who Do You Trust?
 However, most people remember his Dr. Dave Kelsey on 63 episodes of The Donna Reed Show.